MatinSasan/I_learned_today/README.md

 28/4/2022
 - for `jest` to have intellisense in `VS Code`:
-`npm i -D @types/jest` and then create a json file in the root directory with the following code:
+`npm i -D @types/jest`, then create a json file, named `jsconfig.json`, in the root directory with the following code:
 ```json
 {
   "typeAcquisition": {